 Learn creative skills and perform in our state-of-the-art Michael Morpurgo Theatre at our Broxbourne campus.
-With professional dance studios, a recording and TV studio, plus tutors with industry experience, you'll learn the tricks of the trade in preparation for your career.
+With professional dance studios, a recording and TV studio, plus tutors with industry experience, you'll learn the skills of the trade in preparation for your career.
 Our 140-seat performance theatre, will allow you to showcase your talents with the help of the latest lighting and sound technology.

 - Our Performing Arts students regularly tour local schools with productions and have previously visited Princess Alexandra Hospital to entertain the children's ward